by-student-2017/skprogs-v.0.2.1/README.rst

 - If you change the environment such as the OS (PC?), only the coefficients of the radial wave function will not be reproducible. sigma and r0 are relatively easy to obtain reproducibility.
 - When the minimum and maximum values of the radial wave function are small, the high energy bands fall downward.
 If there are such unnecessary bands, increase the value.

-- Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points (N), or the small number of available elements.
+- Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points (N) or the small number of available elements.
 - Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value.
 We are currently investigating whether this is reasonable.
 - Unwanted bands are more likely to appear at the Fermi level in HCP than in FCC and BCC.